emoncms/emoncms/docs/Backup.md

     /var/lib/phpfina
     /var/lib/phptimeseries
-    /var/lib/timestore

-**Important** Make sure you disable oem\_gateway/emonhub or raspberrypi\_run and any posting to the http api's (stop apache) before copying the data files so that when you make the copy the data is in a state where its not being written to.
+**Important** Make sure you stop apache2, emonhub, emoncms_mqtt and the feedwriter services before copying the data files so that when you make the copy the data is in a state where its not being written to.

 Make a copy of the emoncms application folder usually found under /var/www/emoncms